ets-labs/python-dependency-injector/docs/providers/overriding.rst

 Every provider could be overridden by another provider.

-This gives opportunity to make system behaviour more flexible in some points.
+This gives opportunity to make system behaviour more flexible at some point.
 The main feature is that while your code is using providers, it depends on providers, but not on the objects that providers provide.
 As a result of this, you can change providing by provider object to a different one, but still